bernhardAxonIvy/doc/source/designer-guide/user-interface/default-pages/index.rst

 Pages
 -----

-To customize default pages, you must implement processes with a predefined process start signature.
+To customize default pages, you have to implement processes with a predefined process start signature.
 The following default pages can be customized:

 .. table::